apesurd/apesurd.github.io/_posts/2025-06-26-conversational-app-from-groundup-01.md

 But at the end of the day, I’ve realized that nothing truly sticks unless one applies the concepts in a real-world project.

 So here I am, trying my hand at building a conversational web-app from  the ground up using LLM APIs. \
-The application would be a stripped down version of chat-gpt, without any bells and whistles, and would focus on the LLM capabilities.
+The application would be a stripped down version of ChatGPT, without any bells and whistles, and would focus on the LLM capabilities.

 Since I’m building as I go, I’ll continue updating this article with links to follow-up posts as this project evolves.

 > NOTE: Looking at how rapidly this space is evolving, I won't be surprised if this article gets outdated, or some code snippet doesn't work as expected.
 If that happens, feel free to reach out-or better yet, raise an issue on <a href="https://github.com/apesurd/ConversationalStack/tree/main" target="_blank">GitHub</a>

-## How am am going about it?
+## How am going about it?

 The primary focus of this project is to explore how to use LLMs and associated tools to replicate the conversational capabilities of ChatGPT. \
 As UI/UX isn’t the primary focus here, I’m using Streamlit to quickly spin up a minimal chat web app.